Please welcome Grant Morrison

 Please welcome Grant Morrison to the Rainforest Rescue team.
-He’s responsible for all of the properties you’ve helped us rescue and he’s in charge of our restoration activities.
+Grant Morrison is responsible for all of the properties you’ve helped us rescue and he’s in charge of our restoration activities.

 What brought you to Rainforest Rescue and how do you feel about the organisation?